leohentschker/HW0/README.md

 Once you have started a Python session within your `HW0` directory, complete the definitions of the classes and functions by editing `util.py`.
 Alternatively, you can use any other editor and only use the command line to run the files.
 To test your code, add a main function to `util.py`, and add to it a call the method you want to test.

-(Also this assignment file itself is valid Python!
-You can download it here to run its tests directly:

-     > python HW0.py

-See http://ipython.org/ for more details)

 ```python
 import util
 ```

+Also this assignment file itself is valid Python!
+You can download it here to run its tests directly:

+     > python HW0.py

+See http://ipython.org/ for more details.

 ## Problems